Aryann65/devops-qoala-assignment--Aryann---21ucs038/README.md

 Cloud Deployment Endpoint: http://13.51.204.137/

 ## Attachments
-Screenshot of the application's success page confirming assignment completion and screenshot of nginx access logs verifying a successful request to the application are attached below.
+Screenshots of the application's success page confirming assignment completion and nginx access logs verifying a successful request to the application are attached below.
 ## Screenshots